grafana/grafana/contribute/developer-guide.md

 #### Building on Windows

-The Grafana backend includes Sqlite3 which requires GCC to compile.
+The Grafana backend includes SQLite which requires GCC to compile.
 So in order to compile Grafana on Windows you need to install GCC.
 We recommend [TDM-GCC](http://tdm-gcc.tdragon.net/download).
+Eventually, if you use [Scoop](https://scoop.sh), you can install GCC through that.

+Unlike on Unix, unless you use a Unix shell (f.ex.
+Git Bash), you shouldn't use Make on Windows.
+Instead build the back-end as follows: `go run build.go build`.
+The Grafana binaries will be in bin\\windows-amd64.

 ## Test Grafana